PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 At PostHog, we find these characteristics often arise in former founders, and that means our growth team has always been entirely made up of them.
 Founders understand what it takes to build a product, have a combination of engineering and business skills, and are willing to figure out anything to drive growth.

-## What are the skills a growth engineer needs?
+## What skills does a growth engineer need?

 Growth engineers are responsible for three key tasks: